usualoma/grunt-xgettext/README.md

 part of the real-world example.

 The third step is taking the translated PO files and getting the translations to show up in your project.
-In order to facilitate this, this plugin provides the **po2json** task which converts the translations to a JSON map, optionally wrapped in a Require.js definition.
+In order to facilitate this, use the **po2json** from the grunt-po2json plugin which converts the translations to a JSON map, optionally wrapped in a Require.js definition.
 To finish this step, you will have to make sure the JSON translations are loaded into your application and actually used by the `tr()` or `i18n()` function you use.

 Happy translating!